RinHayashi/xMarkerFinder/README.md

 -t threads of available computational source
 ```
 - Input files:
 convert.tsv: microbial count profile in .tsv format where each row describes a microbial signature and each column represents a sample and the header needs to start with “#OTU ID”.
-Example input file is provided and users are recommended to user Step 11a to convert files into appropriate formats.
+Example input file is provided and users are recommended to user Step 15 to convert files into appropriate formats.
 -t the threads of available computational source when running
 - Output files:
 median_correlation.tsv: the correlation coefficients between every input signature pair.
 pvalues.tsv: the statistical significance of median_correlation.tsv.
-##### 17. Microbial co-occurrence network plot.
+#### 17. Microbial co-occurrence network plot.
-The visualization of Step 11 is performed using Gephi.
+The visualization of Step 16 is performed using Gephi.
-(i) Preprocess of the results of Step 11b to ensure that Step 11c only draws significant correlations (pvalues<0.05) with absolute correlation coefficients above 0.5 (default).
+Preprocess of the results of Step 16 to ensure that Step 17 only draws significant correlations (pvalues<0.05) with absolute correlation coefficients above 0.5 (default).
 ```
 $ python 17_Microbial_network_plot.py -W /workplace/ –c median_correlation.tsv -p pvalues.tsv -t 0.5 -o TEST
 ```